Skip to main content

 Your pup is excited about something

 Have you ever seen a cat’s teeth chatter?
 It often happens when a frisky feline spots a bird or a lizard through a window, and it’s usually accompanied by a chirping sound.
-While this behavioral quirk is less common in dogs, some pups can work themselves up into such a state that they can’t stop their teeth from chattering with excitement.
+While this behavioral quirk/hunting instinct is less common in dogs, some pups can work themselves up into such a state that they can’t stop their teeth from chattering with excitement.
 If your dog’s teeth are chattering immediately after playtime, don’t be alarmed.
 Your pooch is fine; he just can’t contain his excitement.

-Your dog is tracking a scent
+Your dog is taking in a scent

 A woman petting a tan dog with his tongue hanging out.